Data-aided Underwater Acoustic Ray Propagation Modeling: Simulation Studies

 \subsection{Geo-acoustic inversion for a seabed reflection model}

 The third application we demonstrate is to extract a seabed reflection model from acoustic measurements.
+While our proposed model primarily targets forward problems, it also has the potential to solve geo-acoustic inversion problems as a by-product.

 Seabed reflection depends on the seabed structure and material properties, which are often unknown.
 In applications where multipath arrivals overlap and cannot be separated, we cannot measure the reflection coefficient directly.
 Our proposed recipe can, however, learn a reflection model from observed total transmission loss at a number of observation points.
 We use the RBNN model from Section~\ref{sec:sph_with_geo} together with the RCNN layer, where the RCNN models the unknown reflection coefficient (as a function of reflection angle).
 By training the composite spherical wave model described in \eqref{eq:sph_amplitude}, we can recover a trained RCNN as a model for the seabed reflection.

 We assume that the channel geometry and source location are known.
-A profiling float is employed to perform 10 profiles through a 300~m $\times$ 30~m AOI from a 5~kHz source deployed at a depth of 15~m.
+A profiling float is employed to perform 12 profiles through a 300~m $\times$ 28~m AOI from a 5~kHz source deployed at a depth of 15~m.
 The simulation setup is illustrated in Fig.~\ref{fig:rc_schemetic}.
-A total of 1,150 acoustic field measurements are collected along the trajectory, and 70\% of them are used to train the composite RBNN model.
-The environmental setup is similar to the near-field acoustic field prediction application in Section~\ref{sec:sph_field_est}, and the synthetic data is generated using Bellhop.
-We pre-calculate the nominal arrival directions and propagation distances and use acoustic data to optimize the trainable model parameters~$\mathcal{T}_\text{sg}$ given in~\eqref{eq:sph_nominal_set}.
+A total of 1,112 acoustic field measurements are collected along the trajectory, and 70\% of them are used to train the composite RBNN model.
+The environmental setup is similar to the near-field acoustic field prediction application in Section~\ref{sec:sph_field_est}, and the synthetic data are generated using the Pekeris ray model.
+We pre-calculate the nominal arrival directions and propagation distances, and use acoustic data to optimize the trainable model parameters~$\mathcal{T}$: